saintsystems/nova-linkable-metrics/README.md

 ## Usage

-To add the link ability to your Laravel Nova metric cards, you need to add one of the `Linkable` traits to your metrics.
+To add the link ability to your Laravel Nova metric cards, you need to add the `Linkable` traits to your metrics.

-Depending on your metric type, these are the available traits:

-- `LinkableValue`
-- `LinkableTrend`
-- `LinkablePartition`

 For example, within your custom Nova value metric card:
 ```php